MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ---
 # Silent authentication

-> [!NOTE]
-> For authentication to work for your tab on mobile clients, ensure you are using at least 1.4.1 version of the Teams JavaScript SDK.

-Silent authentication in Azure Active Directory (AAD) minimizes the number of times a user enters their sign in credentials by silently refreshing the authentication token.
+Silent authentication in Azure Active Directory (AAD) minimizes the number of times users enter their sign in credentials by silently refreshing the authentication token.
 For true single sign-on support, see [SSO documentation](~/tabs/how-to/authentication/auth-aad-sso.md).

 If you want to keep your code completely client-side, you can use the [AAD authentication library](/azure/active-directory/develop/active-directory-authentication-libraries) for JavaScript to get an AAD access token silently.
 If the user has signed in recently, they never see a popup dialog box.

-Even though the ADAL.js library is optimized for AngularJS applications, it also works with pure JavaScript single-page applications.
+Though the ADAL.js library is optimized for AngularJS applications, it also works with pure JavaScript single-page applications.

 > [!NOTE]
+> For authentication to work for your tab on mobile clients, you must use v1.4.1 and later of the Teams JavaScript SDK.
 > Currently, silent authentication only works for tabs.
 It does not work when signing in from a bot.

 ## How silent authentication works

 The ADAL.js library creates a hidden iframe for OAuth 2.0 implicit grant flow.
-But the library specifies `prompt=none`, so Azure AD never shows the sign in page.
-If user interaction is required because the user needs to sign in or grant access to the application, AAD immediately returns an error that ADAL.js reports to your app.
-At this point your app can show a sign in button if required.
+As the library specifies `prompt=none`, Azure AD never shows the sign in page.
+When the user needs to sign in or grant access to the application, the user interaction is required, and AAD immediately returns an error.
+The ADAL.js reports the error to your app and your app shows a sign in button if required.

 ## How to do silent authentication